antzGames/Godot_to_itch_GitHub_Action/README.md

-# Auto Build + Publish your Godot game to Itch.io with GitHub Actions
+# Auto Build + Publish your Godot HTML game to Itch.io with GitHub Actions

 *Updated January 2026, using Godot 4.5.1*